 We adore summer’s gorgeous tomatoes, so we created a simple sauce with lots of garlic and a little basil.
 When you can really taste the tomatoes, there’s nothing in the world that’s better to put on your pasta than this easy sauté, where the heirlooms burst to create a sauce that’s so far from marinara despite having the same ingredients!

 The best news is that you don’t have to choose just one.
-All of these Italian Tomato sauces are easy to make at home.
+All of these Italian Tomato sauces are easy to make at home for a Mediterranean feast.